fctoibm/ocpkvm4.2/README.md

     ln -sf /lib/systemd/system/runlevel5.target /etc/systemd/system/default.target
     reboot

-Log back in to the Master node to setup VNC using the following commands:
+Log back in to the KVM host to setup VNC using the following commands:

     vncserver
     vncpasswd